Jay-Iles/Free-from-the-yoke/Rules/Character Moves.md

 ### Example: unearth forgotten lore

 ## Duel
-When you face down a matched foe in single combat, roll +Might.
-On a 7-9 hold 1, on a 10+ hold 2.
+When you face down a matched foe in single combat, gain 1 hold for each that is true:
-When your opponent is a PC, they roll Might and gain hold as above.
-When your opponent is a GMC, they gain 1 hold if they are:
-* A fearsome and powerful fighter.
-* Equipped with impressive arms or sorceries.
+* You are better equipped.
-* Avenging a grudge.
+* You are avenging a grudge.
+* The audience favours you.
+Then gain Hold equal to your Might score.

 As you duel, you and your opponents take it in turns to describe your actions and then pick a statement from the list below.
 Keep taking turns until the duel is over.